Radot1/POSPal/Distributor_Agreement.md

 # POSPal Distributor Agreement (Draft)

 Version: 0.1 (Draft for review)
-Owner: Robert Zoumboulis-Airey (Greece)
+Owner: Anastasia Palamoutsi & Robert Zoumboulis-Airey (Greece)

 This non-binding draft outlines key terms for a distributor relationship for POSPal.
 It is not legal advice; consult a qualified attorney to finalize.

 ## 1. Parties
-- Licensor/Owner: Robert Zoumboulis-Airey ("Owner").
+- Licensor/Owner: Anastasia Palamoutsi & Robert Zoumboulis-Airey ("Owner").
 - Distributor: [Legal Name], [Registered Address] ("Distributor").

 ## 2. Appointment and Territory